Wirecloud/bae-search-filters-widget/README.md

 BAE Search Filters widget
 ======================

-The BAE Search Filters widget is a WireCloud widget that provides ...
+The BAE Search Filters widget is a WireCloud widget that provides the ability to choose filters to limit the type of offerings provided by a BAE instance.

+This is used by the [bae-browser-widget](https://github.com/Wirecloud/bae-browser-widget) to filter the offerings displayed.

 Build
 -----